In Ukraine, female war reporters build on legacy of pioneers

-1 of9 This image taken from video provided by CNN shows Chief International Correspondent Clarissa Ward reporting from inside a subway station in Kharkiv, Ukraine.
-(CNN via AP) AP Show More Show Less
+1 of9 This image released by ABC shows Martha Raddatz, center, with Sam Sweeney and Yuriy Zalizniak, left, while on assignment in the Ukraine.
+(Scott Munro/ABC via AP) Scott Munro/AP Show More Show Less

-2 of9 This image released by ABC shows Martha Raddatz, center, with Sam Sweeney and Yuriy Zalizniak, left, while on assignment in the Ukraine.
-(Scott Munro/ABC via AP) Scott Munro/AP Show More Show Less 3 of9
+2 of9 This image taken from video provided by CNN shows Chief International Correspondent Clarissa Ward reporting from inside a subway station in Kharkiv, Ukraine.
+(CNN via AP) AP Show More Show Less 3 of9

 4 of9 This image released by NBC News shows Erin McLaughlin reporting on the Ukraine crisis.
 (NBC News via AP) AP Show More Show Less